-There is a place and a time for all of them, but for Easter, I wanted to bring back the traditional, authenticity of the Easter recipes we grew up with and we still love.
+There are a place and a time for all of them, but for Easter, I wanted to bring back the traditional authenticity of the Easter recipes we grew up with and we still love.

 Easter is a day to celebrate life and the beginning of Spring.
-Family and friends are gathering together and indulge in good foods that are traditional for them.
+Family and friends gather together and indulge in good foods that are traditional for them.

 So, here is my collection of Easter traditional recipes from around the world.